 In life you’ll make ‘mistakes’.
-That’s part of the human journey and can even be valuable with respects to learning, development and experience.
+That’s part of the human journey and can be valuable with respects to learning, development and experience, even bringing possible blessings in disguise.
 That said, how can you best support yourself with choice-making?
 I share a process with 20 questions at the post below.

 I can think of times choices have felt clear and obvious, and other times I’ve struggled with them.
 This inquiry process can be really helpful, revealing too.

-There may be far more choices available to us than those we are aware of at a given time.
-Expanding our vision of the possible can open us to more choices.
+There may be far more choices available to you than those you are aware of at a given time.
+Expanding your vision of ‘the possible’ can open you to more choices.

 What choice could you make today that would change your life for the better now, or in the coming weeks, months, or years ahead even?